 We obtain evidence of the defendant’s fault and prove your damages, while filing a personal injury claim with the responsible party’s insurance company.

-Once we have submitted your claim, the negotiation process begins.
+Once our Cypress injury attorneys have submitted your claim, the negotiation process begins.
 The insurance company tries to offer a smaller amount of compensation while we fight for a fair value for your losses.
 We can often come to a settlement agreement during this time.
 Once the insurer agrees to settle the claim, you come one step closer to collecting the compensation you need.

 If the insurance company refuses to settle a claim, however, we can file a lawsuit.
 If you elect to take this action, we will represent you in court and let a judge or jury decide on the outcome of your case.